gdmcdonald/stdbscanr/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to use stdbscanr to cluster your space-time data:

 ``` r
 library(stdbscanr)